logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 - WFCNeighborhoodCollapser: Manages the updating of connected tile states based on custom rules.
 - WFCLogger: Provides methods for logging custom information during each epoch of the WFC process.

-By designing our code this way, we can easily add new methods in the future to each class to provide extra flexibility and handle different scenarios beyond generating Sudoku grids, all while maintaining a consistent structure.
+By designing our code this way, we can easily add new methods in the future to each class to provide extra flexibility and handle different scenarios, all while maintaining a consistent structure.

 At the beggining of each epochs, we use one of the WFCTileSelector class methods to select the next tile to collapse.
 We then, call one of the WFCStateResolver class methods to select a state and assign it to the current evaluated tile.
 Since all tiles are connected together by signal with the Observer design pattern, updating one tile'state will trigger a revaluation of neighboorhood

-### WFCTileSelector
+### GBWFC TileSelector

 In the WFCTileSelector class, we will implement a base method responsible for selecting the next tile to process.
 By default, this method will choose the tile with the lowest entropy in the model.
 In other words, at the start of a new WFC epoch or cycle, it identifies the tile with the fewest potential states it can collapse into.
 This approach is crucial to minimizing the likelihood of reaching an unsolvable model state.